DefTruth/lite.ai.toolkit/README.md

     cd lite.ai.toolkit && sh ./build.sh  # On MacOS, you can use the built OpenCV and ONNXRuntime libs in this repo.
     ```
 * ✅ *Cross-Platform support.*
   Support [MacOS/Linux/Windows](#lite.ai.toolkit-Introduction) and CPU/GPU now.
-More platforms and frameworks may be supported in the future ~
+More platforms may be supported in the future ~

 * ❤️ *Lots of Algorithm Modules.*
   Contains 10+ modules and *[70+](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md)* famous models for Computer Vision now, such as [object detection](#lite.ai.toolkit-object-detection), [face detection](#lite.ai.toolkit-face-detection), [face alignment](#lite.ai.toolkit-face-alignment), [face recognition](#lite.ai.toolkit-face-recognition), [segmentation](#lite.ai.toolkit-segmentation), [matting](#lite.ai.toolkit-matting), etc. See [model zoo](#lite.ai.toolkit-Model-Zoo).
 New models will continue to be added ~ 😎